SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-28-drawdown-control.md

 ### Introduction <a name="introduction"></a>

 As discussed in a previous blog [From Volatility to Maximum Drawdown](https://skybluerw.github.io/2023/10/15/max-drawdown.html), maximum drawdown, though attracts significant attention for the evaluation of investments, is not obvious to analyze or control in practice.
-Following on the previous discussion on factors impacting the maximum drawdown, we will explore some viable ways to incorporate controls on drawdown risk explicitly in the portfolio management process.
+Following on the previous discussion on factors closly linked to the maximum drawdown, we will explore some viable ways to incorporate controls on drawdown risk explicitly in the portfolio management process.

 It's hard to disagree that the judgement of market condition at critical point is usually what matters for the control of maximum drawdown.
 In a lot of times, reasonable judgement about if the strategy is still working coupled with rule of thumbs of portfolio adjustment like risk off in case of x amount of realized loss can protect a portfolio reasonably from drawdown.
 While the explict incorporation of drawdown control into portfolio construction process would add additional value, especially from the perspective of a systematic portfolio construction process.
 It would be befiniticial for ex-post attribution, it would also help to translate any judgements into languages of portfolios or even to fill in the place in the absence of strong judgement.